frozenarc/fp-recursion/README.md

 recurEach(
     srcArray, // oprFunc will be called for each element of the source array idx, // Default value is 0.
-Index from which evaluation starts. incr // Default value is 1.
-Increment value to evaluate next element ).initVal( //The function accepts initial value
+Index from which evaluation starts. incr, // Default value is 1.
+Increment value to evaluate next element till // Used if it passed and oprFunc will be called for each element till the value or source array length whichever is less
+).initVal( //The function accepts initial value
     value, // The value will be passed to oprFunc and the function should return new computed value which again will be passed to oprFunc on next iteration.
 The process continues untill recursion ends.
 The value can be any of type e.g. Array, Object, Primitive
 ).opr(